medialab-ku/medialab-ku.github.io/english/index.md

 #### 2021.04
 * A paper is conditionally accepted for SIGGRAPH 2021.
+* JaeHyun Lee is selected as a recipient of Lee Jong-hwan Foundation Scholarship.

 #### 2021.03
 * We are awarded a 4-year grant from the Ministry of Trade, Industry and Energy.
 The project title is “Digital Twin + AR Visualization.”